 Neighbourhood planning encompasses a series of powers introduced by the Localism Act 2011.
 Neighbourhood planning gives communities the opportunity to plan their local area by deciding how it should grow, where development should go and what it should look like.

-The borough of Guildford has one adopted neighbourhood plan.
-There are nine designated neighbourhood areas.
+The borough of Guildford has four adopted neighbourhood plans.
+There are ten designated neighbourhood areas.

 The Council designated the Albury Neighbourhood Area on 22 February 2017 following an application from Albury Parish Council and a six-week consultation.

-The Burpham Neighbourhood Plan was adopted on 12 April 2016.
+The Effingham Neighbourhood Plan was adopted on 10 April 2018.
 It forms part of the development plan for our borough and helps decide planning applications.
 Find out how we helped you have your say and how the decision was reached.